ut-ras/robomaster_cv/README.md

 # UT RoboMaster CV

 ## Pre-requisites

-You will need **Ubuntu 22.04**.
+If you would like to install the toolchain locally, you will need **Ubuntu 22.04**.
 If you do not want to dual-boot (or switch to Ubuntu entirely), WSL2 would be a good option.
+Additionally, there is a Dockerfile that can be used to run the toolchain, but it might not be able to flash to the board.

 To install Ubuntu 22.04 on WSL2, run the following in a Windows Terminal:
 ```cmd